top of page

 • Are the changes smooth, stepped, or abrupt?

-Radial/Crater Profile lines
+Radial/Crater Profile Lines

 1. Open JMARS

 3. Click the three dots next to the "Layers" label and click “Crater Counting”.
+A new layer is added to the Layers panel.

-"Crater Mode", click “Select Mode.”
+(Hold Shift for finer control.)
+Repeat to select other craters.
+To stop drawing circles: Right-click.
+Under "Crater Mode" and click “Select Mode.”
 Click your circle or click and drag across selected craters.
 Next, right-click. under "Mode", click “Select Mode.”

 5. Double click on the "Crater Counting" layer in the layer manager.
 In the "Crater Counting Options" window, click the row showing your circle data . (turns gray).
 At the bottom of the window, click "Open Profile Viewer".
 The chart shows elevation profiles from the center out (RADIALS).
 To chart from edge to edge (DIAMETERS) click the "line type" then click "DIAMETERS".
 Other custom options are available including data sheets about your craters.

-A place to begin:
+A place to begin

 bottom of page